 10) Are there any other factors the court deems relevant to the analysis?

 Laches is an equitable legal doctrine that applies when one party knowingly does not act on a legal right for a period of time such that it would be unfair to enforce that legal right later.
 Here, the period of time during which the plaintiff had a legal right to a modification of child support but did not choose to pursue it is lengthy, and therefore requiring the defendant to repay child support may be unfair.
 The court left the decision of whether laches applied up to the trial court.

 The court’s ultimate decision in Harrington is two fold.
 First, when the parties have multiple children covered in an unallocated child support order, and a child becomes emancipated, the emancipation is a change of circumstance allowing either party to seek review and modification of the existing unallocated child support order.
 Second, if a parent seeks a retroactive modification of unallocated child support for multiple children based on a child’s emancipation while there are other unemancipated children, the court has discretion to choose whether to modify or not modify child support back to the date of the child’s emancipation, using the equitable factors that are discussed above.

-If you are in need of legal assistance with a child support matter, please call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation.
+If you are in need of legal assistance with a child support matter, please call the Law Offices of Peter Van Aulen for a free initial consultation.